ion1/mpv/DOCS/man/en/options.rst

     Set the startup volume.
 A value of -1 (the default) will not change the volume.
 See also ``--softvol``.

+``--volume-restore-data=<string>``
+    Used internally for playback resume (e.g. with ``quit_watch_later``).
+    Restoring value has to be done carefully, because different AOs as well as softvol can have different value ranges, and we don't want to restore volume if setting the volume changes it system wide.
+The information that can be provided with normal options/properties is not sufficient to do this safely.
+This option is not generally useful, and the semantics of its values are considered private to mpv.

+    Do not use.

 ``--wid=<ID>``
     (X11 and Windows only)
     This tells mpv to attach to an existing window.
 The ID is interpreted as